Kathleen Lonsdale RIA Chemistry Prize

-Each year the Physical, Chemical and Mathematical Sciences Committee selects a winner of the Royal Irish Academy Young Chemist Prize.
+Each year the Physical, Chemical and Mathematical Sciences Committee selects a winner for a young chemistry prize, which is generously sponsored by Henkel.

-Entrants must have received their PhD degree or completed all PhD requirements from a University or Institute of Technology in the Republic of Ireland or Northern Ireland, including a successful defence of the doctoral thesis during the calendar year 2015.
+- One must have received their PhD degree or completed all PhD requirements from a University or Institute of Technology in the Republic of Ireland or Northern Ireland, including a successful defence of the doctoral thesis during the calendar year 2019.

-Two supporting letters (sent by e-mail), one from the thesis adviser and one additional faculty member are also required.
-These letters should comment in detail on the qualifications, contribution to publications and accomplishments of the applicant and the significance of the thesis work.
-Please submit all material as pdf files.
+- Provide two supporting letters, one from the thesis adviser and one additional faculty member who is familiar with the applicant’s thesis work.
+These letters should comment on the qualifications, contribution to publications and accomplishments of the applicant and the significance of the thesis work.

 Data Protection: All personal data collected will be used solely for the purpose of assessing applications in line with RIA General Data Protection Regulations.